Roger-luo/Expronicon.jl/docs/page/intro/adts/intro.md

 The `@adt` macro will also generate a set of reflection functions, so that you can inspect the algebra data type easily.

-## Comparision with other implementations
+## Comparison with other implementations

 There has been a few implementations of algebra data type in Julia, we will discuss the differences between them here.